kblaikie/PSID_education_eq_k6/README.txt

 # PSID_education_eq_k6 Overview
-#This repository hosts resources for an ongoing project asking the question: "To what extent does employment quality (EQ) mediate the effect of educational attainment on mental health?".
+#This repository hosts resources for a now completed project asking the question: "To what extent does employment quality (EQ) mediate the effect of educational attainment on mental health?".

 #In order to answer this, the parametric mediational g-formula approach outlined by Lin et al. in their 2017 paper "Parametric Mediational g-Formula Approach to Mediation Analysis with Time-varying Exposures, Mediators, and Confounders" is used.
 This approach can decompose the total effect of an exposure on on outcome into randomised interventional analogues of #natural direct and indirect effects.